 - gross-motor-play in our two gyms, one with a climbing wall

 Afternoon 2s & 3s Programs

 1:15 am – 4:15 pm – 3s

 There are families who prefer an afternoon schedule, a shorter day, and a more affordable program.
 Here at Montclare we are committed to making preschool accessible and viable for all families.
-Our afternoon programs are modeled on our morning programs and curriculum, however, there are necessarily, fewer activities during the shorter day.
+Our afternoon programs are modeled on our morning programs and curriculum, however, there are fewer activities during the shorter day.
 For more information, please contact Ashley Warren.

 8:30 am – 2:30 pm